-Table 4-3 defines the land use designations within the Plan Area.
+Table 4-3 defines the land use designations within the Plan Area as provided in the Fresno General Plan.
 Each designation includes the densities allowed and a description.
-The densities are either given in dwelling units per acre (DU/Acre) for residential or floor area ratio (FAR) for nonresidential.
+The densities are either given in dwelling units per acre (DU/Acre) for residential or floor area ratio (FAR) for non-residential.
 FAR is defined as the permitted ratio of gross floor area to site area.